ibm-cloud-docs/openwhisk/hadr.md

 **Who is responsible to set up high availability for my resources?**

 Your global strategy is important, and you are responsible for understanding your configuration, customization, and usage of the service to best leverage the capabilities of {{site.data.keyword.cloud_notm}}.
-For more information, see [How does {{site.data.keyword.cloud_notm}} ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime){: external}.
+For more information, see the topic [How does {{site.data.keyword.cloud_notm}} ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime){: external}

 While {{site.data.keyword.openwhisk_short}} is responsible to ensure that your namespace information is available, backed up, and replicated across multiple regions so that information can be recovered after a failure, {{site.data.keyword.openwhisk_short}} does not set up high availability for any {{site.data.keyword.cloud_notm}} resources that are used by {{site.data.keyword.openwhisk_short}}.
 Instead, you must understand the high availability options that each resource offering provides to implement the right level of availability for your needs.

 See [ensure zero downtime](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}.
 You can also find information about [Service Level Agreements](/docs/overview?topic=overview-slas).

-The following sections contain information about high availability, disaster recovery for {{site.data.keyword.openwhisk_short}} as well as HIPAA related considerations.
+The following sections contain information about high availability, disaster recovery for {{site.data.keyword.openwhisk_short}} as well as HIPAA-related considerations.

 ## High availability